Assistance programs Kenton County and Covington.

 Contact the Welcome House of Northern Kentucky (859-431-8717).
 This non-profit agency partners with charities and non-profits in the community to provide a continuum of quality housing and rent assistance services for individuals who are homeless or at risk of being evicted, facing a foreclosure, or just becoming homeless.
-Learn more on Kentucky rent programs.
+Learn more on Kentucky rent programs from HEARTH.

 The leading non-profit agency in the area is Northern Kentucky Community Action Commission, Inc. The agency runs dozens of programs that people can take advantage of to make it through a hardship or some other type of crisis.
 A sampling of the programs include:

 - Rental assistance - The agency partners with state of Kentucky programs, local charities, and other non-profits and the agency provides a variety of rental assistance services and resources to people who need housing help, including help with paying rent and utility bills.